Section alert

 - use to contain text in articles or other blocks of text content - use Callout instead

-- hide the message automatically.
+- close or hide the message automatically.
 Let the user dismiss the message instead

 - repeat the title in the description